victormvy/beta-regularisation-cnn/README.md

 # Beta loss regularisation for CNN
-## Loss regularisation based on beta distribution for ordinal regression with Deep Learning
+## Unimodal regularisation based on beta distribution for ordinal regression with Deep Learning

 ## Algorithms included